This document is also available in PDF (441 Kb) [help with PDF files]

-56. For more information, within Canada call the Border Information Service at 1-800-461-9999.
-From outside Canada call 204-983-3500 or 506-636-5064.
+53. For additional information, within Canada, call the Border Information Service at 1-800-461-9999.
+From outside Canada, call 204-983-3500 or 506-636-5064.
 Long distance charges will apply.
 Agents are available Monday to Friday (08:00 – 16:00 local time / except holidays).
 TTY is also available within Canada: 1-866-335-3237.

 - Issuing office

 Transporter and Cargo Control Programs Unit